 If you’re looking for a take away from this story, that’s one of them.
 The amount of money sloshing around global markets is so enormous that it can bring even the British government to its knees in one day.
 Another takeaway is that regulations like this can create unexpected loopholes, and someone more clever than the politicians will eventually spot it.

 But perhaps most importantly, this story shows the power of the one-sided bet.
 In 1992, the bet was a well-designed macroeconomic trade against fixed exchange rates, executed by George Soros and his team.
 If they were wrong, the downside was almost zero.
-But they were right, the upside was unfathomably high.
+But they were right, and the upside was unfathomably high.

 Bets like that almost never come along, but when they do, enormous transfers of wealth take place from the sheep to the wolves.